-The process of updating the Strategic Commissioning Plan was considered by the IJB during the year.
+The process of updating the Strategic Commissioning Plan was considered by the IJB on 28 November 2019.
 The Strategic Planning Group had considered the required approach to the process and advised that planning and budgeting arrangements were deemed complimentary to one another and the needs assessment that underpinned the current plan had not significantly changed enough to warrant any major shift in strategic direction.
+This complies with Scottish Government guidance.